without Internet Explorer,

 To some surprise (and not so much to others), while swimming through this magma you’ll find some of the first small islands of stoner swagger.
 You’ll float by much of it in the solos, especially in the cawing, bong-winded final minutes of “Visions” and the bass-backed, bluesaholic one in “Words to Live By”, two smolder-streaked retreats back to something I call atomic blues (a label I find much more engaging, if not exciting, than ‘sit on the couch and veg’ stoner).
 “Destroyed by One” is a melancholy and painless departure, psychy like “Planet Caravan” meets Frost’s “Danse Macabre” with its airy acoustics, light celestial keyboards, and eerie twinkle bells, but the friggin’ thing’s eight minutes long.
 Jeez.

 The vocals of Lee Smith and mikeman-up-to-this-point Brian Lawrence (Goodbread) aren’t so dissimilar.
-In fact, I thought they were one in the same ‘til I checked the cd sleeve and discovered the switch.
+In fact, I thought they were one in the same ‘til I checked the cd sleeve.
 Comparably, a willingness for dread roils in both singers’ lungs, bedraggled whether drawling in tragedy or ringing in more excited despair, and since the days of Dream Death I’ve thought this facet of the four-piece was its high stake.
 The thing is, ironically, just when I thought no one could be as forlornly scrubby as (or like) Lawrence-Goodbread, here comes Smith blowin’ smoke in my face.

 So, Journey into Mystery and The Road Less Traveled may have unwittingly and uncannily defined themselves through their titles, but Parallel Corners offers what may be a few angles that weren’t exactly predictable to a fact.
 Yeah, the ‘stoner’ sound was already kinda burning the end of a blunt with the bleary vision of Sleep, Kyuss, and (in spots) Cathedral, but the toke wasn’t quite a full one.
 But honestly, I see Penance standing outside the circle taking in residual smoke more than sitting at it passing things around.
 And what was predictable, and likeably so, is that they’d sing the praises of doom.